 The sale and consumption of all alcoholic beverages is subject to Ohio law.
 The Reds reserve the right to limit consumption and/or sale of alcoholic beverages at events.

 Located on the first-base concourse of the View Level, behind section 428, and concourse of Sun/Moon Deck, behind section 144.
-These stands offer unlimited sodas, popcorn, peanuts, chips, and five (5) hot dogs for just $20 per person.
-It's a great way to save PLUS skip the concession lines so you can spend more time enjoying a Reds game with family and friends!
+These stands offer unlimited sodas, popcorn, peanuts, chips, and five (5) hot dogs as low as $20 per person.
+It’s a great way to save PLUS skip the concession lines so you can spend more time enjoying a Reds game with family and friends!
 Bring your special All-You-Can-Eat pass to the redemption kiosk in front of the All-You-Can-Eat Stands near section 428 on the first-base side of the View Level concourse, or behind section 144 in the Sun/Moon Deck.
 You will be issued a wristband to show that you are a pass holder and permitted in the All-You-Can-Eat Stand line.
 The All-You-Can-Eat Stand is open until the end of the 7th inning.
 Fans may purchase passes at the game, subject to availability.

 Guests can request the use of Assisted Listening Devices (ALD) at either TriHealth Fan Accommodation Station located behind Section 119 and 420 in Great American Ball Park.